 While it’s natural to balk at that price, it’s important to keep in mind that these veneers do not break.
-Indeed, the durability a big part of what drivers the zirconia veneers cost up so high.
+Indeed, durability a big part of what drivers the zirconia veneers to cost up so high.
 These are best for patients who want the brightest smile possible.
 We do not have enough research behind these veneers, that they can last for up to twenty years or more.

 Imagine not having to worry about your white smile.
 Just think of what it would be like to enter a room and have your smile light everything up.
-With zirconia veneers you can get the whitest possible smile.
+With zirconia veneers, you can get the whitest possible smile.

-Veneers are so great for many people who brush their teeth, who floss, who do what they’re supposed to and yet still don’t have the Holly Wood white color that they would like.
+Veneers are so great for many people who brush their teeth, who floss, who do what they’re supposed to, and yet still don’t have the Holly Wood white color that they would like.
 That’s where these veneers can be a true godsend with the whitest possible color.

 How many types of veneers are there?

 Dr. Mobasser or one of his professionals can sit down with you to figure out the exact right kind of veneer for your aesthetic needs and function, according to your bite, so they will last you a long time.
 When you come in the Celebrity Dentist’s practice, we’ll be happy to answer any questions you might have.
 We can walk you through the veneers process, which kinds of veneers are right for you, Emax Feldspar veneers vs. zirconia, and so many others.
-Dr. Mobasser considers it part of his job to educate the clients, regarding pros and cons of each type of veneers, so we make sure that you have all of the information you need.
+Dr. Mobasser considers it part of his job to educate the clients, regarding the pros and cons of each type of veneer, so we make sure that you have all of the information you need.

 Zirconia has been used in many different kinds of jewelry over the years for a reason: it’s dazzling.
 Now, you can make sure your smile is just as bright and white.
 For a complete smile makeover and more, you can reach Dr. Mobasser today at (310) 550-0383.
-We’ll set up an initial consultation with you, so that you can get the smile you always dreamed of.
+We’ll set up an initial consultation with you so that you can get the smile you always dreamed of.

 Before and After Zirconia Veneers